liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

 # Workflow Forms [](id=workflow-forms)

+Using the handy Kaleo Designer application, you can [create workflow definitions for any asset in @product@](/discover/portal/-/knowledge_base/7-0/kaleo-designer).
+As you'll see, you can also use the Kaleo Forms Admin application to create workflows using the same convenient drag-and-drop interface.
+However, while the Kaleo Designer is at the core of Kaleo Forms, there's more to it.
+With Kaleo Forms, you can design an entire process for sending forms through a workflow, including creating forms to be filled out during each of the workflow's tasks.
+The entire process includes:

+1. Creating a Kaleo Forms process
+2. Creating a form (or selecting an existing [Data Definition](/discover/portal/-/knowledge_base/7-0/creating-data-definitions))
+3. Creating a workflow definition (or selecting one that's already created)
+4. Creating forms for each workflow task.
+Each form is a subset of the form in step two.

-With the Kaleo Forms application, you can create workflow definitions using an intuitive UI.
+With the Kaleo Forms Admin application, you can create workflow definitions using an intuitive UI.
 Using the workflow designer saves you the time and trouble of having to deal directly with the XML.

 Developers who are used to working with XML can create workflow definitions with little struggle.
 Other users may not be so comfortable with it.
 In fact, even